harendra-kumar/concise-haskell/language/12-composing-functions.rst

      k :: c -> b
      k = f . g

+  This is the direct style or forward style composition.
+The output of a function is used by another function inside the caller of this function i.e. outside this function.

-* `Composition`:: Composing functions where the input of one of them is a function (higher order function)::
+* `CPS Composition`:: Composing functions where the input of one of them is a function (higher order function)::

      -- the order of the combined function is at most max (n1, n2)